-CCEPH Research Operations support and deliver high quality research coordination services to internal and external PhD and Clinician investigators.
+Center for Clinical Epidemiology and Population Health (CCEPH) Research Operations support and deliver high quality research coordination services to internal and external PhD and Clinician investigators.
 Research Coordinators are trained to identify and recruit subjects, obtain informed consent, collect and/or abstract data, obtain specimens, and manage project needs and events unitizing quality assurance practices.
-Our Research Coordination staff is available to manage research protocols for Marshfield Clinic Research Foundation investigators and Marshfield Clinic Clinicians.
+Interviewers are trained to contact potential participants, schedule enrollment visits, and monitor study phone lines.
+Our Research Coordination staff is available to manage research protocols for Marshfield Clinic Research Institute (MCRI) investigators and Marshfield Clinic Clinicians.
 In addition, our Research Coordination services are available to collaborators.

 CCEPH has available to its investigators and collaborators biostatistical and informatics analytic resources.
 CCEPH’s Biostatistician and Programmer/Analysts are integral members of a multidisciplinary research team and provide support to internal and external investigators.
 They are involved in statistics, study design, data analysis, data management, and custom computer programming designed to meet project and protocol needs.

-The Integrated Research and Development Laboratory (IRDL) is a separate resource within the Marshfield Clinic Research Foundation (MCRF) directed by Jennifer Meece, PhD.
-IRDL members perform and publish their own original research on Blastomyces dermatiditis, vector-borne diseases, and influenza while also providing diagnostic research support and scientific guidance on many studies in collaboration with CCEPH and other departments within MCRF.
+The Integrated Research and Development Laboratory (IRDL) is a separate resource within MCRI, directed by Jennifer Meece, PhD.
+IRDL members perform and publish their own original research on Blastomyces dermatiditis, vector-borne diseases, and influenza while also providing diagnostic research support and scientific guidance on many studies in collaboration with CCEPH and other departments within MCRI.